moranShavit/optimal_path/README.md

   here you can see how change in the parameters afect the path and the avarage curvature:
      ![image alt](https://github.com/moranShavit/optimal_path/blob/main/smother_path.png)

-  to sum up, althogh the program is still not perfect i created a basic tool to optimaize pathes its modular so with a short pre process you can optimize any track you would like.
+  to sum up, althogh the program is still not perfect i created a basic tool to optimaize pathes and its modular so with a short pre process you can optimize any track you would like.

   i used in pycharm de on windows 64 pc.